-The Sleep Disorders Centers are mainly found in hospitals or universities.
+The Centers for Sleep Disorders are mainly found in hospitals or universities.
 In addition, there are private treatment centers for sleep disorders in the United States.
-The fees charged vary according to the clinic and the nature of the sleep disorder.
+Fees charged vary according to the clinic and the nature of the sleep disorder.
 Normally they go from a hundred to a thousand dollars.

 A doctor first assesses the patient.
 Then, the Sleep Disorders Center conducts a sleep study of a person with symptoms of sleep disorder.
-A sleep study is usually done in soundproof rooms.
+Sleep study is usually done in soundproof rooms.
 It consists of measuring heart rate, brain waves, muscle tone, breathing patterns and body movements.
-In addition to sleep tests at night.
-Some sleep disorder treatment centres perform sleep latency tests several times a day.
+Addition to sleep tests at night.
+Some sleep disorder treatment centers perform sleep latency tests several times a day.
 Even for people who are not sleepy.

 Types of Sleep Disorders

-The sleep disorders of different types prevent people from sleeping and prevent them from sleeping well.
+The different types of sleep disorders prevent people from sleeping and prevent them from sleeping well.
 Sleep disorders range from common problems of self-correction to physical and neurological disorders.
 Sleep disorders prevent people from resting well.
 Whether to sleep.
 Fall asleep or go through the phases of sleep.
 Sleeping is essential for the body’s ability to heal process information, digest, relax and function.
 While a person can stay awake for days.
 They will begin to feel the debilitating effects of lack of sleep.
 Such as cognitive failure, weight gain and a weakened immune system.
-Sleep disorders are not just a night’s sleep here or there.
-Sleep disorders indicate a persistent inability to rest.
+Disorders of sleeps are not just a night’s sleep here or there.
+It indicates a persistent inability to rest.

 Sleep problems in apnea